Skip to main content

 Multiple and intersecting forms of discrimination

 All States are obligated under International human rights law to promote and protect the human rights of all persons without discrimination.
 Yet in many countries, laws against cross dressing are used to punish transgender people on the basis of their gender identity and expression.
-Additionally, in 70 countries, discriminatory laws criminalize private, consensual same-sex relationships.
+Additionally, in over 60 countries, discriminatory laws criminalize private, consensual same-sex relationships.

-LGBTI discrimination: a pressing concern
+Discrimination against LGBTI people: a pressing concern

 United Nations human rights mechanisms have expressed concerns about these violations since the early 1990s.
 These mechanisms include the treaty bodies established to monitor States’ compliance with international human rights treaties, Special Rapporteurs, and other Independent Experts appointed by the Human Rights Council.
 For decades, several High Commissioners for Human Rights, UN Secretaries-General and other senior UN officials have expressed similar concerns.